 Irrevocable Trust Loan Lender – Trust Beneficiary Buyouts

 An irrevocable trust loan lender is able to provide financing directly to an irrevocable trust.
 Irrevocable trust lenders primarily provide loans to an irrevocable trust that needs cash in order to help equalize a distribution of the trust’s assets between beneficiaries.
 This is commonly known as a trust beneficiary buyout, home equity loan on inherited property, estate loan to buyout siblings and various other terms that accomplish the same result.
 Multiple beneficiaries of the trust are inheriting a property and one or more siblings want to keep the property while the others want cash in exchange for their interest in the inherited property.
+If the inherited real estate was not within a trust it would likely be within an estate which would require the administrator/heirs to obtain a probate loan.

 The irrevocable trust loan lender provides the trust loan with the irrevocable trust as the borrower and secures it against real estate with a note and deed of trust just like a traditional mortgage.
 The loan proceeds go directly to the trust’s bank account.
 Once the funds are in the bank account, the cash can be distributed to the beneficiaries who are selling their interest in the real estate.
 Now the property can be transferred by the successor trustee from the irrevocable trust into the name of the beneficiary who is keeping the property.
 Once the property is in the name of an individual, they can obtain a long-term conventional loan that will refinance the short-term irrevocable trust loan.